analogdevicesinc/MAX32630FTHR_msbl_flasher/readme.md

 # About
-MSBL flashing firmware and control script for the MAX32630FTHR.
+Software and firmware for flashing .msbl files using the [MAX32630FTHR](https://www.maximintegrated.com/en/products/microcontrollers/MAX32630FTHR.html).
 This software flashes .msbl files onto a [MAX32664](https://www.maximintegrated.com/en/products/interface/signal-integrity/MAX32664.html) Biometric Sensor Hub.
 The MAX32664 can be on one of Maxim's reference designs or on a custom PCB, provided that the necessary hardware connections are exposed correctly.
 - RSTN
 - MFIO
 - SLAVE_SCL (external pull-up required)